Updated March 2026

 Which vehicles qualify for the exemption?

-• Be a zero or low-emissions vehicle, specifically:
+• Be a zero‑emissions vehicle, specifically:

-1. A battery electric vehicle or hydrogen fuel cell electric vehicle
+• hydrogen fuel cell electric vehicle

-*Luxury car tax is payable on vehicles above the LCT threshold at the time of purchase/sale.
-The LCT threshold for fuel-efficient vehicles in the 2024 financial year is $89,332, and $1,387 in the 2025 financial year is $91,387 (inclusive of GST).
+*Luxury car tax (LCT) is payable on vehicles above the LCT threshold at the time of purchase or importation.
+For fuel-efficient vehicles, the LCT threshold is $89,332 for the 2023–24 financial year and $91,387 for the 2024–25 and 2025–26 financial years (inclusive of GST).

 What expenses are covered by the FBT electric car exemption?